Untangling Rhetoric, Pathos, and Aesthetics in Data Visualization: Rhetoric, Pathos, and Aesthetics in Data Visualization

 \textbf{The concept of pathos} is the appeal to an audience's emotions.
 The goal is not only to convey factual information but also to evoke a sense of empathy within the recipients, making them feel as though the expressed concern is their own~\cite{Herding2004, Busch2007, Zumbusch2010}.
-This theory is also supported by studies in neuroscience that show when you have an empathetic response to someone else's experience, it "involve[s] the same brain tissue that's active when you yourself have that experience"~\cite{Bloom2016}.
+This theory is also supported by studies in neuroscience, showing that an empathetic response to someone else's experience, ``involve[s] the same brain tissue that's active when you yourself have that experience.''~\cite{Bloom2016} This aligns with Aristotle’s concept of catharsis, which he described as ``a moment of renewal.''~\cite{Aristoteles}

-There is a growing tendency, not only in science, to question what appears to be objective.
-In journalism, too, people are beginning to question who defines objectivity critically.
-The assumption “that journalists can stand apart from their topics, reporting both accurately and dispassionately from above the fray”~\cite{Barlow}, is questioned by Wallace (2019).
-One way to address this problem is to weave into the journalistic narrative a personal story and experience~\cite{Barlow}.